Scope of Practice

 - Declaration of Practices and Procedures

-- Official NCE Score Report issued directly from the NBCC to the LA LPC Board*
+- Official Score Report of passage/attempted passage of NCE or NCMHCE issued directly from the NBCC to the LA LPC Board (NCE or NCMHCE must be attempted once every renewal period until a passing score is received)*

-- *In lieu of an Official Score Report, the Board will accept an email directly from the NBCC to the LPC Board verifying that the PLPC sat for the exam.
+- *In lieu of an Official Score Report, the LPC Board will accept a copy of the exam printout of the PLPC's current exam attempt

-- Should a licensee renew after the October 31st deadline, he/she will be assessed a $60 Late Renewal Fee in addition to providing the above materials.
+- Should a provisional licensee renew after the October 31st deadline, his/her PLPC license will be lapsed; to renew a lapsed PLPC license, a $60 Late Renewal Fee is assessed and a fingerprint Criminal Records Check and signed Privacy Statement Acknowledgement must be submitted in addition to providing the above materials.
+All renewals submitted past the deadline (lapsed renewals) are audited by Board Staff and must be approved prior to the provisional license being reinstated.
 Provisional licensees may lapse for a period of 90 days and have until January 31st to remit all renewal materials to the Board.
 If all late renewal materials are not received by the Board by January 31st, then the Provisional License will expire and the individual must re-apply for Provisional Licensure entirely.

 Additional Information for the Public